COVID-19: Delhi govt modifies rules; mandates 7-day home quarantine for all travellers

 New Delhi, June 03: Passengers arriving in Delhi by train, bus or flight will now have to undergo compulsory home quarantine for a week, the Delhi government has said, changing its earlier rule where no quarantine was required.

-In an order, the city government also instructed all district magistrates to keep a watch on the implementation of the norm.
+In the order, the city government also instructed all district magistrates to keep a watch on the implementation of the norm.

 The airport, railway and transport departments will submit passenger manifests to the office of the principal secretary of revenue department on daily basis, said the order by Delhi Chief secretary and chairman of executive committee of Delhi Disaster Management Authority(DDMA) Vijay Dev.